NEW FACE COVERING STANDARDS & Research Consortium CONSUMER ADVISORY

 In November 2020, the CDC acknowledged for the first time that in addition to source control general-purpose face coverings can also serve to reduce the number of infected particles a wearer might inhale.
 This was a monumental move by the CDC as it carries broad employer regulatory compliance implications in addition to the suggestion that general-purpose face coverings can do something to afford the wearer some level of protection.

 The American Association of Textile Chemists and Colorists (AATCC), a highly regarded international standards organization, created AATCC M14-2020 Guidance and Considerations for General Purpose Textile Face Coverings, a voluntary specification intended to be a manufacturer guide.
-Wanting a true standard, the CDC's National Institute for Occupational Safety and Health (NIOSH) engaged the American Society for Testing and Materials (ASTM International) to create a national standard to serve as a baseline for source control devices and to provide a level playing field for demonstration of product claims and avoid the general confusion related to community barrier face covering effectiveness.
-It is taking the form of ASTM WK73471: New Specification for Barrier Face Coverings and due to be issued in Q1 2021.
+Wanting a true standard, the CDC's National Institute for Occupational Safety and Health (NIOSH) "charged" the American Society for Testing and Materials (ASTM International) with creating a national standard to serve as a baseline for source control devices and to provide a level playing field for demonstration of product claims and avoid the general confusion related to community barrier face covering effectiveness.
+It took its original form as ASTM WK73471: New Specification for Barrier Face Coverings and was refined and issued as anew standard as ASTM F3502 in February, 2021.

 Mr. Richard Nicholas, the founder of the Research Consortium, is a member of the workgroup that wrote the AATCC M14-2020 specification.
 He is also a member of the ASTM F23.65 workgroup tasked by the CDC/NIOSH with developing a national face covering standard.
 This standard will ensure that general purpose face coverings meet minimum requirements for both source control and to reduce the amount of particulates inhaled by the wearer.

-New standards will soon be released in Europe and the US that will impose design, leakage, filtration efficiency, breathability, safety and consumer labeling requirements on general-purpose face coverings.
+From these earlier efforts new community face covering standards have just recently been released in Europe (01/31/20) and the US (02/15/21) that, albeit voluntary, will impose design, leakage, filtration efficiency, breathability, safety and consumer labeling requirements on general-purpose face coverings.
 The traditional particle filtration efficiency (PFE) and bacterial filtration efficiency (BFE) testing results presently touted by manufacturers will largely become obsolete.
 Manufacturers will need to meet new NIOSH-based filtration and air flow testing and measurement standards that are far most broad, stringent and challenging.
 Laboratory testing protocols and requirements are more specific to eliminate the great variations that are allowed by other standards (e.g., particle filtration tests have specific face velocity, particle polarity and size range/blend/mix requirements, etc.) Ordinary face coverings will not likely meet the requirements of the new standards and many manufacturers may have to abandon or curtail their product claims and acknowledge the use of unsafe, unhealthy and non-ecofriendly characteristics (in their product labelling).